Acerca de Asheville Tool Library

 Elli, our Board Secretary, has been a volunteer at the tool library since moving to the area in 2023.
 As an environmental scientist, she is a data manager, wetland walker, and scientific diver.
 She loves being a part of the tool library, but the other things that keep her busy include her garden, hiking, house and boat renos, and food preservation.

-Brian Warshawsky, our Board Vice Chair, was formerly the CEO and co-founder of Fenix/ENGIE energy access, an Africa focused energy company that has brought solar electrification to 12m+ Africans across 9 countries.
+Brian Warshawsky, our President & Board Chair, was formerly the CEO and co-founder of Fenix/ENGIE energy access, an Africa focused energy company that has brought solar electrification to 12m+ Africans across 9 countries.
 Brian is an engineer and long time DIY maker who has been volunteering at the tool library since moving to Asheville in 2023.
 Brian grew up in Minnesota, lived in and around San Francisco for 20 years & spent a bunch of time in Africa and France before moving to Asheville.
 Brian enjoys exploring the mountains by bike or on foot with his dog Ribo.

 Nuestra historia